newsatit/MovieDemoApp/README.md

 # MovieDemoApp
-A simple forum to post and comment about movies.
+A forum to post and comment about movies.